 The Samsung Kernel Cryptographic Module is a software only security level 1 cryptographic module that provides general-purpose cryptographic services to the remainder of the Linux kernel.
-The crypto module runs on an ARM 7 processor.
+The cryptographic module runs on an ARMv7 processor.

 The following table shows the overview of the security level for each of the eleven sections of the validation.